-Gaius Musonius Rufus was one of the four great Stoic philosophers of the Roman empire, along with Seneca, Epictetus,, and Marcus Aurelius.
-A renowned Stoic teacher, Musonius conceived of philosophy as nothing but the practice of noble behavior.
-He advocated a commitment to live for virtue, and not pleasure, since virtue saves us from the mistakes that ruin life.
-Though philosophy is more difficult to learn than other subjects, it is more important because it corrects the errors in thinking that lead to errors in acting, he maintained.
-He also called for the practice of austere personal habits, including the simplest vegetarian diet, and minimal, inexpensive garments and footwear; this is in order to achieve a good, sturdy life in accord with the principles of Stoicism.
+Gaius Musonius Rufus was one of the four great Stoic philosophers of the Roman empire, along with Seneca, Epictetus, and Marcus Aurelius.
+Renowned as a great Stoic teacher, Musonius conceived of philosophy as nothing but the practice of noble behavior.
+He advocated a commitment to live for virtue, not pleasure, since virtue saves us from the mistakes that ruin life.
+Though philosophy is more difficult to learn than other subjects, it is more important because it corrects the errors in thinking that lead to errors in acting.
+He also called for austere personal habits, including the simplest vegetarian diet, and minimal, inexpensive garments and footwear, in order to achieve a good, sturdy life in accord with the principles of Stoicism.
 He believed that philosophy must be studied not to cultivate brilliance in arguments or an excessive cleverness, but to develop good character, a sound mind, and a tough, healthy body.
 Musonius condemned all luxuries and disapproved of sexual activity outside of marriage.
-He also argued that women should receive the same education in philosophy as men, since the virtues are the same for both sexes.
+He argued that women should receive the same education in philosophy as men, since the virtues are the same for both sexes.
 He praised the married life with lots of children.
-He affirmed the Stoic orthodoxy through advocating that death, injury, insult, pain, poverty, and exile are not to be feared since none of them are evils.
+He affirmed Stoic orthodoxy in teaching that neither death, injury, insult, pain, poverty, nor exile is to be feared since none of them are evils.

 Table of Contents

 - Women and Equal Education

 - References and Further Reading